tarantool/doc/doc/book/box/triggers.rst

   triggers.
 For example, use ``box.session.on_connect()`` to return a table of all connect-trigger functions.

+* Triggers can be useful in solving problems with replication.
+See details in :ref:`Resolving replication conflicts <replication-problem_solving>`

 **Example**

 Here we log connect and disconnect events into Tarantool server log.